 2019 Regional & State Championship Florida 4-H Tailgate Contest

-Florida 4-H is excited to announce the 3rd Annual Florida 4-H Tailgate Contest sponsored by Winn Dixie Supermarkets, National Beef, Sanderson Farms and Sonny’s BBQ.
+Florida 4-H is excited to announce the 3rd Annual Florida 4-H Tailgate Contest sponsored by Winn Dixie Supermarkets, National Beef and Sonny’s BBQ.
 The purpose of this contest is to promote the use of animal protein in the diet by teaching the art and science of safely preparing beef, pork, poultry, and seafood in an outdoor setting.
 Investment in this activity will provide 4-H youth with life skills, including decision making, healthy lifestyle choices, and communication.

-Each contestant will provide enough fresh, uncooked, animal protein for two 6-8 ounces of cooked portions for the judges’ palatability evaluations.
+Each contestant will provide enough fresh, uncooked, animal protein for two 6-8 ounces of cooked portions (excluding poultry) for the judges’ palatability evaluations.
 Poultry contestants will submit a 1/2 chicken or one turkey breast for judging (see national rules for more information by visiting http://www2.ca.uky.edu/national4hpoultry/ ) Poultry contestants will submit one unmarinated, entire and intact half chicken or turkey breast for judging.
 To ensure poultry products have not been marinated, they should be presented at registration in original retail packaging.
 The only eligible seafood item is headless, deveined, fresh shrimp.
 Pork, beef, and shrimp can be marinated prior to the contest.
 Sauces and marinades may be commercial or personal recipe.
-The State winner or highest placing senior (14 yrs of age by September 1, 2017) for poultry (chicken/turkey) will be eligible to participate in the National Poultry Cookery Contest in November 2018 in Louisville, KY.
+The State winner or highest placing senior (14 yrs of age by September 1, 2018) for poultry (chicken/turkey) will be eligible to participate in the National Poultry Cookery Contest in November 2019 in Louisville, KY.

 1 hour prior to 14” Weber grills being started- Contestants must have their uncooked proteins and cooler temperatures checked at registration.
 Each contestant will fill out their contestant card and a carbon copy will be taped to the plate/container to which they turn in for palatability judging.
 Uncooked proteins must be covered at all times and maintained at ≤ 40°F. Temperature abuse will result in point deductions.
 Contestants with temperature abused proteins (≥ 50°F) will not be allowed to compete.
 Personal clothing should be clean and neat and not present a safety concern (no loose fitting clothing or open toed shoes).